danog/MadelineProtoDocs/docs/API_docs/constructors/decryptedMessageActionFlushHistory_8.md

-Decrypted message action flush history
+The entire message history has been deleted.